 CAPteens has had over 1,500 high school members since the program began in 1987, promoting positive development, leadership, self-esteem, character building, and citizenship, and opportunities to design and implement, with adult guidance, their own fundraising activities and a broad base of community service opportunities, including:

 - Homework Help at Cheryl's Lodge Outreach Center in Halfmoon Heights Mobile Home Community

 - Serving Thanksgiving Dinner at a local senior living and memory care company

 - Help at Make-A-Wish Gala

 - Helping with promotional and fundraising events for CAPTAIN CHS

 - Two-day retreat during late summer for training and team building

-- Serving as ambassadors for CAPTAIN Youth and Family Services
+- Serving as ambassadors for CAPTAIN Community Human Services

-CAPTAIN CHS provides quarterly community education workshops and learning activities on various relevant topics.
-Workshops are open to any interested community member; some may require a modest fee to participate.
+CAPTAIN CHS provides community education workshops and learning activities on various relevant topics.
+Workshops are open to any interested community member.
 The workshops also serve as a means for CAPteens to participate in on-going educational activities to enhance their skill and knowledge level needed to effectively address teen topics and issues.